amorist/awesome/README.md

 ## Go

+- [redux](https://github.com/dannypsnl/redux) - redux implementation in Go/Rust
+- [godux](https://github.com/luisvinicius167/godux) - State Management for Go Backend application inspired in Redux.
+- [number-verifier](https://github.com/upmasked/number-verifier) - Number Verifier is a SMS verification tool that makes it easy to get a disposable SMS number and bypass SMS number verifications on any site.
+- [cue](https://github.com/cuelang/cue) - Validate and define text-based and dynamic configuration
 - [edas](https://github.com/custer-go/edas) - 期望做一个基于go-micro + casbin + jwt 的用户认证和权限的微服务
 - [goddd](https://github.com/marcusolsson/goddd) - Exploring DDD in Go
 - [esbuild-service](https://github.com/egoist/esbuild-service) - esbuild as a service. bundle any npm package on the fly as you request.